Skip to content

 git add .

 Moves changes from your working directory into the staging area.
-Use git add . carefully — review what you are staging before using it.
+Review what you are staging before using git add . to avoid committing unintended changes.

 git commit -m "Add Git basics documentation for technical writers"

 Creates a permanent snapshot of everything in the staging area.
-The message in quotes is your commit message — make it specific and descriptive.
+Make the message specific and descriptive.

 git log

-Displays the full commit history of the project — author, timestamp, and message for every commit.
-Use this to understand what has changed and when.
+Displays the full commit history of the project, including author, timestamp, and message for every commit.

 git push origin main